LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 ![figure-5](images/05_pulling_container.png "Pull and Build dev container")

+There may be a message “Extension Pack for Java is recommended for this repository.”
+At this point, may be good to install the Extension for Java, as we intend to use RTSDK Java.

-After the build completes, VS Code automatically connects to the container at the path we set to the ```workspaceFolder``` property which is the **/opt/refinitiv/Real-Time-SDK/Java** folder.
+Once this build completes, VS Code automatically connects to the container at the path we set to the ```workspaceFolder``` property which is the **/opt/refinitiv/Real-Time-SDK/Java** folder.
 You can check the VS Code Remote connection status from the button left toolbar.

 ![figure-6](images/06_dev_container_toolbar.png "Dev Container toolbar")

-If you click this toolbar, the VS Code shows the Container Remote connection menu options at the top of the editor.
+If you click this toolbar, VS Code shows the Container Remote connection menu options at the top of the editor.

 ![figure-7](images/07_dev_container_menu.png "Dev Container menu")

-To close the remote connection, choose the "Close Remote Connection" menu.
+To close the remote connection, choose the "Close Remote Connection" from the drop-down menu.

 ##  <a id="project_files"></a>Project files
 This example project contains the following files and folders